As his column turns 30, remembering Eric Zorn's biggest crusade

 "The threadbare nature of the state's case was obvious long ago to anyone who read the powerful, passionate work of Tribune columnist Eric Zorn," wrote Wycliff.
 Zorn had performed "in the noblest tradition of journalism," but it was "not enough to praise the heroes.
 Those who did wrong or were derelict also must be held to account."

-At the top of Wycliff's list, Jim Ryan, who "needs to explain why getting a conviction was more important to him than getting justice."
-Wycliff went on.
-"One thing is clear: None of those involved in the Cruz prosecution deserves ever again to enjoy a position of public honor or trust.
+At the top of Wycliff's list was Jim Ryan, who "needs to explain why getting a conviction was more important to him than getting justice."
+Wycliff went on: "One thing is clear: None of those involved in the Cruz prosecution deserves ever again to enjoy a position of public honor or trust.
 They have demonstrated that they have no honor and they merit no trust."

 "The earlier editorial [endorsing Ryan] reflected a consensus view of things," Wycliff told me.
 "The last one reflected my view of things."